namikaze-nitin/relevant-documentation/Troubleshooting-Springboot.md

 ```

 ### Solution
-Class not annotated to find MockMvc and we have a field `of class MockMvc autowired in class`.
+Class not annotated to find MockMvc and we have a field of type `MockMvc autowired in class`.
 ```
 @RunWith(SpringRunner.class)
 @SpringBootTest(webEnvironment = WebEnvironment.DEFINED_PORT)